RoboCup-SPL/GameController/README.md

 "GameCtrl/teamNumber" back to zero, so it will recognize the next time your application is started.

+Setting the default team color can actually be omitted now.
+In that case, it is black, i.e. the corresponding foot LED is switched off.

 You can receive the current GameController packet with:

     RoboCupGameControlData gameCtrlData; // should probably zero it the first time it is used